-Students need to have passed the exams and the practical exercises of the three compulsory courses of year 1 before they can start their internships.

-A course can only be passed when the scores on all parts of the examination are sufficient (6.0 or higher)
+- Students need to have passed the exams and the practical exercises of the three compulsory courses of year 1 before they can start their internships. - Students need to pass their first internship to start with their second internship. - Students need to pass the course Managing Science and Technology in Science before they can start the second internship .A course can only be passed when the scores on all parts of the examination are sufficient (6.0 or higher).